All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Regular monitoring helps you and your doctor track your liver's response to treatment.
 Here is what we recommend:

-You do not need repeated liver biopsies in most cases.
+You don't need repeated liver biopsies in most cases.
 The non-invasive tests mentioned above provide adequate monitoring for the vast majority of patients.

 When Liver Health Is a Reason to Choose GLP-1 Therapy

-If you are deciding between different weight management approaches, liver health is a strong reason to consider GLP-1 medications.
+If you're deciding between different weight management approaches, liver health is a strong reason to consider GLP-1 medications.
 No other weight loss medication has shown the same degree of liver benefit.
 Here are situations where liver health might tip the scales toward GLP-1 therapy:

-- Your liver enzymes are elevated on routine blood work
+• Your liver enzymes are improved on routine blood work

 Frequently Asked Questions